This chapter reflects on the nature and limitations of ethics.

 This essay protects artwork for a fixed period of time, no matter whether the creator is alive or not.
 This allows creators to sell the rights in the work to a company.
 The company can then count on income from the intellectual property no matter whether the creator dies or not.

 If a term ends, the intellectual property can be used freely.
 This does not mean, however, that the creator of the work would have to provide the work to the public.
 For example, if a blog writer replaces his blog article by a slightly modified version of the blog article right before the end of the term, then a new term starts.
 The old article becomes free for use, but if no one has downloaded it, then no one can use it.

 This offense concerns the person who receives the work, and who is misled by the sender.
 In addition, and in a separate case, the creator of the embedded work can demand credit for his work.

-If (1) the data is installed permanently, and perceivable in public space, or (2) the data is made available freely on the Internet by the rights holder, or (3) the data is produced during a public speech, then the data display allows unlimited transmission to the public.
+If (1) the data is installed permanently, and perceivable in public space, or (2) the data is made available freely on the Internet by the rights holder, or (3) the data is produced during a public speech, then the data display allows unlimited sharing with the public.

 These declarations take effect only if the provider does not object explicitly.
 If the provider sends the data, he can object only with prior consent by the receiver.